 What is heroin addiction?

 If you are addicted to heroin it means that you develop withdrawal symptoms within a day or so of the last dose.
-So, if you are addicted to heroin you need a regular dose to feel 'normal'.
+These symptoms are listed in the separate leaflet called Medicines for Drug Dependence.
+If you are addicted to heroin you need a regular dose to feel 'normal'.

 What is buprenorphine?